• Therapy for Intimate Partner Violence

 What can I expect?

-When you first reach out, our administrative assistant Lauren will chat with you to better understand your current situation and needs.
+When you first reach out, our administrative assistant will chat with you to better understand your current situation and needs.
 She will use this information to recommend a therapist who specializes in IPV.

 It’s important that you feel comfortable with the therapist that you choose to work with.
-For this reason we offer a complimentary 15-minute consultation to see if they are the right fit for you.
+For this reason, we offer a complimentary 15-minute consultation to see if they are the right fit for you.

 Ready to get started?